WowzaMediaSystems/webrtc-examples/README.md

 Welcome to the official Wowza Media Systems Web Real-time Communication (WebRTC) client examples.
 These examples are intended to help developers bring live streaming into their applications using WebRTC.

-This is a monorepo that contains multiple browser examples.
+This is a **WIP** monorepo that contains multiple browser examples.
 Each browser example is in its own directory and includes a README with example-specific instructions and additional information.
+Some browser examples include additional functionality at this time.

 - [Examples for FireFox](FireFox/)
 - [Examples for Safari](Safari/)